davcheng/time-webapp/README.md

 # Time-webapp

-Build a web app that prints out the number of milliseconds since the start of January 1st, 1970, Coordinated Universal Time (UTC).
+Homework assignment: Build a web app that prints out the number of milliseconds since the start of January 1st, 1970, Coordinated Universal Time (UTC).
 (50%)

-Hint: that start time is also called the “epoch” or “Unix time”.

 Build it using Flask.